 CrateWorks

-A workbench of tools for RO-Crate research data.
+A set of tools for RO-Crate data.

 Why CrateWorks?